nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

-Authentication shouldn't rely on PAKE only: It should be seen as a single part of a larger authentication protocol, which ensures that the authentication doesn't only rely on a mathematical problem (which may be solvable using QBits already), as asymmetric algorithms from today do.
+Authentication shouldn't rely on PAKE only: It should be seen as a single part of a larger authentication protocol, which ensures that the authentication doesn't only rely on a mathematical problem (which may be solvable using QBits already), as common asymmetric algorithms from today do.
 The huge count of symmetric one-way algorithm usages extends an authentication with an amount of security, which noone really wants to miss.

 Anyway, to benefit from PAKE as an additional security component, a session key could be a combination of an asymmetric exchanged session key with the PAKE exchanged session key.
-This would require the algorithms of both components to be broken in order to break in total - which is unlikely to happen (also in the long term).
+This would require the algorithms of both components to be broken in order to break the security in total - which is unlikely to happen (also in the long term).

 It's also still a good idea to include multiple factors at last for a signup.
-An OTP, which was communicated using another channel, could be used as payload to validate a non-robot peer.
-Or a token, which is being used by authenticator apps.
+An OTP, which was communicated using another channel, could be used as payload to validate a non-robot peer, or to add some independent communicated secret to the final session key.

 And finally, don't miss to include and sign some important metrics into a
 handshake: